DiscordT00ls/Discord-Token-Generator/README.md

-# Discord-Token-Generator
+# Usage
-Discord token generator, i tried making token generator, and it works!
-Just install requirements, open gentoken.py and then choose amount to generate tokens and here you go!
-(50%/50% tokens works)
+To use, you must install everything from requirements.txt using pip install.
+Open TokenGen.py and then choose amount to generate!
+Tokens works 50%/50%!
+Not always works!
+Your generated tokens in terminal(command prompt) or tokens.txt!

+# What if i can't open python file?
+Open issue in this, i will try fixing.

+# Make sure to join our server!
+discord.gg/gUHQZGDuXG